Geniy83/test/README.md

 Unit Tests* - Written a couple of Unit Tests using JUnit 4 and Mockito framework

-UI** - The task has not been completed.
-It will take time to study.
-For general development of my knowledge, started learning JavaScript, for JSON requests
+UI** - To make HTTP requests to the application are used Ajax-requests (JSON)